Cancer tailored next generation cellular therapies

 In CATACLIS, I propose the first unbiased development of cellular products based on patient characteristics in order to address this enormous translational gap and ultimately provide more effective cell therapies to patients with solid cancers.
 CATACLIS will herald a paradigm shift in cell therapy by reversing conventional model-to-patient innovation ("forward translation") to patient-generated ideas tested in patient-derived models into clinical trials ("reverse translation").

-Research Contributions
+Research Goals

 I have discovered novel approaches to improve T cell function, which resulted in a clinical trial and established me as a leader in the field of cellular therapies.
 The challenge I will now face is to move beyond model bias and integrate cancer heterogeneity across patients and entities.

-In CATACLIS, I will use single cell data sets from patients to inform the design of next generation cellular therapies capable of overcoming current limitations in solid cancers, namely:
+In CATACLIS, I will use single-cell data sets from patients to inform the design of next-generation cellular therapies capable of overcoming current limitations in solid cancers, namely:

 1. Access to tumor tissue